 The employment agreements can be terminated by notice given by each party.
 The termination notice period depends on the period of employment.
 Notice periods for definite and indefinite period agreements are the following:

-In case of agreement for indefinite period, the employer’s notice of termination should state the reason justifying the termination.
-Probably in the first part of 2023 the requirement to state a reason of termination notice will be extended to agreements for definitive term.
+In case of agreement for definite and indefinite period, the employer’s notice of termination should state the reason justifying the termination.

 The law in Poland does not provide the list of possible reasons, but according to Polish judicature, the reason should be real, concrete and understandable for employee.